Get in Touch

 • Summary and Conclusion

-• Key take-aways
+• Key takeaways

 • Next steps for participants (driver development, advanced BSP work)

-• Feedback & Q&A
+• Feedback and Q&A

 Requirements

-Participants should have:
+Participants are expected to have:

-• UART, I2C, SPI, GPIO
+• UART, I2C, SPI, GPIO.

-• Cross-compilation or toolchains (at least conceptually)
+• Cross-compilation or toolchains (at least conceptual understanding).

-Audience
+Target Audience

 35 Hours